aa-dank/app_script_review_sender/README.md

 The script's configuration is defined in Code.ts (and subsequently in Code.gs) via a global CONFIG object with properties such as:
 - FROM_EMAIL: The sender's email address.
-- DEFAULT_SUBJECT: Fallback subject if no template is provided.
 - SPREADSHEET_ID: The ID of the Google Spreadsheet containing distribution data.
 - DEBUG_MODE: Enables detailed logging for troubleshooting.